Keeping Children Safe in Education 2020

 - Mental Health

 You may remember the change to Relationships (Health) and (sex) Education is compulsory from September 2020.
 The guidance states schools should start teaching from that date if they meet the statutory requirements.

 There has been some movement in the flexibility on this date due to Covid-19 the guidance now states if schools are not ready, or are unable to meet the requirements they should begin teaching by at least the start of the summer term 2021.

-This is good news for those schools that require the additional time to implement the delivery into the school time table.
+This is good news for those schools that require additional time to implement the delivery into the school timetable.